Bumblebee202111/doubean-public/README.md

 * \[PostDetailFragment\]Show saves and reposts
 * \[Sortby\]Migrate Spinner to `singleSelection` `ChipGroup`
 * Notifications and push services \(delayed in consideration of its difficulty and unimportance\)
-* 🛠\[Need help\]\[GroupDetailFragment\]The last position won't be restored when the pager is being recreated
-  * When using ViewPager2, the restore problem arises if the list of page IDs are asynchronously submitted by LiveData
 * \[GroupDetailFragment\]Collapse on entrance for the followed group/tab
 * Other modules, e.g., books, movies
 * 🛠 Views on top of WebView become invisible after scroll on my MIUI 10 Android 8.1 device \(causes